aerian-studios/eslint-config/README.md

 this through ESLint, so you can run use `eslint . --fix` to apply Prettier formatting as well as ESLint rules.

+### Transpiled (Typescript/Bael) node scripts

+It is possible to use standard ES syntaxes with node scripts if you are transpiling your code...
+ESModules coming to node soon!

+If you are transpiling, it may make more sense for the time being to just use the base `@aerian/eslint-config` (and, if you are using TypeScript, `@aerian/eslint-config-typescript`).
+This will avoid conflicting rules.

 ### Development

 This is a monorepo managed by Lerna.